Degrees in Human Services

 Human services degrees evolved in the 1950s and 1960s alongside the changing education process for social work and mental health services.
 Those clinical roles came with more specialized degree requirements.
 But there were still many more general roles in the expanding social services field that needed to be filled.
 Professionals like eligibility screeners, outreach workers, and court liaisons needed training in human services, but not in-depth expertise in counseling or psychology.

 Multidisciplinary knowledge and practices are key to human services work, and a degree in human services is exactly where you learn those things.
-There are thousands of human services jobs in the United States today in need of qualified people to fill them.
-With the education that any of these degrees has on offer, you can get the knowledge and qualifications you need become a human service professional and start making a difference.
+There are many human services jobs across the United States in need of qualified people to fill them.
+With the education that any of these degrees has on offer, you can get the knowledge and qualifications you need to become a human service professional and start contributing to the field.

-Today, there are over 600 collegiate human services degree programs in the United States.
+There are hundreds of human services degree programs at colleges and universities across the United States.
 You can earn a degree at every level of education, and find tens of thousands of jobs that require that education.

 What Makes a Degree in Human Services Different from a Social Work Degree?

 Human services is a broad subject.
-As an interdisciplinary field, it includes a range of professions including:
+As an interdisciplinary field, it includes a range of professions.
+Our overview of what human services professionals actually do covers these roles in more detail.
+They include:

 Around the edges, human services work is also performed by professionals as varied as nurses, sociologists, and first responders.